mcowger/apantli/SECURITY.md

 - Dashboard is meant for trusted users only
 - Always bind to localhost for personal use
 - Use authentication if exposing to network
+- Enable API token authentication for network sharing

+### API Token - Basic Security Only

+The API token authentication is ultra-basic and suitable only for protecting against casual access on trusted networks.

+**Limitations**:
+- Tokens sent in plain HTTP headers (use HTTPS on public networks)
+- Single shared token (no per-user isolation)
+- No automatic token rotation
+- No token expiration or revocation mechanism

+**Mitigation**:
+- Use only on trusted networks or with HTTPS
+- Combine with reverse proxy for production use
+- Rotate tokens regularly
+- Use strong, random tokens (32+ characters)
+- Implement proper access control in production

 ## Reporting Security Issues